mvilain/tf_code/README.md

 - use plan to display what's going on and filter out what's not relevent

     terraform graph | egrep -v "meta|close|s3|vpc"

+## variables

+## modules

+- modules can exist locally or remotely (e.g. in S3) check registry.terraform.io for list of registered user modules
+- have a directory structure

+  - main.tf -- main source of code or stub to call other parts
+  - variables.tf -- input variables with defaults required by the module
+  - outputs.tf  -- output variables of what values a module returns
+  - README.md  -- description of what the module does, inputs, and expected outputs